 One of the most dangerous aspects of warehouse work is using the forklift.
 Forklift accidents are reported to cause over 95,000 injuries and 100 deaths every year.
 Falling debris and machine malfunction as well as carelessness can result in serious injuries while using a forklift, from closed-head trauma and back and neck strain, to crushed limbs and even death.

 Additional hazards in warehouse work include back injury from heavy lifting, cuts from power tools and bone breaks from collisions with small motor vehicles.
 As about 8,000 trucks leave ports each day in Georgia, there is constant loading and transporting in and out of warehouses.
 Vehicle movement, stocking, loading and unloading present potential risks to warehouse workers.
+Warehouse workers face risks from repetitive tasks.
+A repetitive motion injuries lawyer can provide legal support for such cases.

 The department of labor reports the highest number of ‘days away from work’ cases in 2013 were logged by Private sector laborers; freight, stock, and material movers and heavy and tractor-trailer truck drivers: segments consistent with warehouse-oriented labor.